 6(d) Addition of Project Cost Share Partners by Reclamation: Reclamation retains sole discretion to enter into additional agreements for the purpose of undertaking and completing all relevant Preconstruction Activities related to the Project, including but not limited to appropriate cost-share arrangements to reduce the Federal cost-share of the Project.
 Reclamation will notify SPA of such negotiations, if they occur.

 6(e) Termination: Prior to the expiration of this MOA, and upon no fewer than sixty (60) calendar days written notice to the other Party, either Party may elect to terminate this MOA or to suspend future performance under this MOA without penalty.
-In the event that either Party elects to terminate this MOA pursuant to this Article, the Parties shall conclude their activities relating to the Project and proceed to a final accounting in accordance with Article 5 of this MOA.
+In the event that either Party elects to terminate this MOA pursuant to this Article, the Parties shall conclude their activities under this MOA and proceed to a final accounting in accordance with Article 5 of this MOA.
 Any termination of this MOA in accordance with this Article shall not relieve the Parties of liability for any obligation previously incurred.

 6(f) Suspension: If either Party suspends its performance, the other Party is relieved of any obligation to perform under this MOA until the suspension is terminated.
 Any such suspension shall remain in effect until either Reclamation or SPA terminates this MOA, the MOA terminates per Article 6(a), or the suspending Party notifies the other Party of its intent to end the suspension and perform in accordance with this MOA.
 Any suspension of future-performance under this MOA in accordance with this Article shall not relieve the Parties of liability for any obligation previously incurred.
 Financial Obligations and payment for in-kind services to the date of suspension or termination shall be satisfied.